What is a QR Code

 Are QR codes free to create?

-Yes, creating basic QR codes is often free using tools like this QR Code Generator.
+Yes, creating basic QR codes is often free using tools like our QR Code Generator.
 However, advanced features like analytics and dynamic updates may require a subscription.

 Can QR codes expire?

 Static QR codes do not expire as the encoded data is permanent.
-Dynamic QR codes can expire if the associated service or subscription ends.
+Dynamic QR codes can expire if the associated service or subscription ends, or if specifically set to expire by the creator.

 How secure are QR codes?